leitgebc/StatisticsAndDataAnalysis2023/README.md

 ## Quick Guide

-In the repository you will find a more detailed introduction on the technicalities of python, jupyter notebooks and git in the folder ''docs''.
-In the following, a quick installation guide of this repo and submission of exercises will be given.
+In the repository you will find a more detailed introduction on the technicalities of python, jupyter notebooks and git in the folder ''docs'' and in the introductory jupyter notebooks in the folder ''exercises''.
+The documentation of the docs folder can also be viewed on the GitHub [pages](https://leitgebc.github.io/StatisticsAndDataAnalysis2023/) In the following, a quick installation guide of this repo and submission of exercises will be given.

 ### Cloning the Repository